ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 Once the session is established, the protocol will provide a mechanism that allows reliably exchanging vendor-specific messages in both directions at any point in the lifetime of the IP Session.

+## Load balancing

+The IP proxying mechanisms should allow for load balancing of the traffic sent across the session, such as to another server.
+This allows the IP proxying mechanicsms to scale-out to multiple servers.
+This capability may be implemented as one or more extensions.
+The document defining the new capability/extension should provide guidance for when additional connections and/or sessions should be opened, as opposed to reusing existing ones.

 # Non-requirements